karnafun/Server-Mobile-Exercises/README.md

-Repository contains exercises from two courses that were tought together.
+Repository contains exercises from two courses that were taught together.
  - Development of distributed systems on server side
  - Mobile Application Development
 both taught by Benny Bernfeld in Ruppin Academic Center.